Financial Transparency Portal – An up-to-date document of Central Student Government’s expenditures as outlined by AR 8-015.

 Where does CSG’s money get spent?

-CSG’s largest account is, by far, the Student Organization Funding Commission (SOFC) account.
+CSG’s largest account is, by far, the Student Organization Funding Committee (SOFC) account.
 Student organizations can apply for SOFC to cover expenses for various events and activities on a reimbursement basis.
 This helps hundreds of student organizations hold costs down for their members.

 CSG also holds money in discretionary accounts that it can use to fund events or services.
 In previous years, CSG used these accounts to pay for the pilot of the Night Owl bus route, the Under the Lights tailgate, the expansion of the IM Building hours, various water bottle refill stations around campus, early dining hall hours on game days, and several other student-run events.